S c o t s D i c t i o n a r y

 Ah had to get oot the hoose.
 She'd been nippin ma heid all day.

-To nip a cigarette is a Glasgow term meaning to put it out before it is finished, usually
+To nip a cigarette is a Glasgow term meaning to put it out before it is finished, usually with the intention of finishing it later.

 A nip is a partly-smoked extinguished cigarette.